-Water everywhere and not a drop of coverage is a serious homeowner insurance industry trend.
+Water everywhere and not a drop of coverage is a serious trend.

 In 2008 a severe rainstorm dropped seven inches of rain over the weekend.
 The insured filed a claim and the insurer’s adjuster interviewed the customer and asked if the drains were blocked.
 Unaware of the later policy implications, the owner answered NO and the adjuster noted it in the claim file, which became the basis for denial.

 TipsFromSurvivors suggests you get video evidence of the sewer and drain blockage, or else risk denial of the claim because the insurer may later argue some chain of causation that includes flood….
 Read more here.

 The insurance company responsible for this claim in this story was the Hartforrd.
 TipsFromSurvivors hates this company (and their marketing arm AARRRRP!) so passionately that they are the reason this website exists.
 Avoid them please.